Jimmy Chérizier: Early life and career as police officer

-On 12 May 2021, Chérizier was reportedly wounded during a gunfight with a rival gang.
+On 12 May 2021, Chérizier was reportedly wounded during a gunfight with a rival group.
 A Doctors Without Borders facility in Martissant, Port-au-Prince, denied rumors that he had received medical treatment at the facility.

-Massacres
+Alleged massacres

-The G9 has allegedly been responsible for numerous massacres of civilians in Haiti, including the 24–27 May 2020 massacre across various neighborhoods across Port-au-Prince that killed 6 to 34 people, the August–September 2020 massacre that left 22 dead, and the April 2021 massacre that resulted from an attempted takeover of Bel Air in Port-au-Prince.
-The National Human Rights Defense Network (RNDDH), a human rights group based in Haiti, reported the 2020–21 massacre in Bel Air committed by the G9 that shot and killed 81 people (36 people from August to December 2020 and 45 people from March to May 2021) and left 18 missing, and the massacre in Cité Soleil from January to May 2021 committed by the G9 that shot and killed 44 people and left 7 missing.
-Human rights groups and victims have described the G9's tactics to include random killing of civilians, systematic rape, looting and torching villages, kidnapping, and dismemberment.
+The G9 has allegedly been responsible for numerous massacres of civilians in Haiti.
+These include a May 2020 massacre across various neighborhoods across Port-au-Prince that killed 6 to 34 people, an August–September 2020 massacre that left 22 dead, and an April 2021 massacre after an attempted takeover of Bel Air in Port-au-Prince.

+The National Human Rights Defense Network (RNDDH), a United States National Endowment for Democracy funded, self-described human rights group based in Haiti, reported on the 2020–21 massacre in Bel Air allegedly committed by G9.
+Eighty-one people were killed in total.
+Thirty-six people were killed from August to December 2020 and 45 people from March to May 2021.
+18 people were left missing.
+A massacre in Cité Soleil from January to May 2021, which the RNDDH alleges was done by the G9 but the G9 denies, killed 44 people and left seven missing.
+Human rights groups and victims have described the G9's tactics to include random killing of civilians, systematic rape, looting and torching villages, kidnapping, dismemberment and more.

 Relationship with President Jovenel Moïse

-The G9 was at one time described as closely allied with former President Jovenel Moïse and free from prosecution as long as they enforced street-level peace.
 In investigating the 2020–21 Bel Air massacre and the 2021 Cité Soleil massacre, RNDDH reported that Haitian National Police officers did not intervene in the massacres after failing to receive orders from superiors and did not file any police reports on witness testimony, and that judicial authorities claimed to have received no complaints from any massacre victims.
-RNDDH also stated that they received reports that police equipment was used to conduct the massacres.
+The RNDDH received reports that police equipment was used to conduct the massacres.
 It is alleged by some Haitians that President Jovenel Moïse was responsible for the massacres, using Chérizier's gang to repress government dissidents.

 In the weeks leading up to the assassination of Jovenel Moïse, the United Nations described gang violence as peaking at "unprecedented levels," and gang violence had caused a mass exodus of several thousands of people from Port-au-Prince.
-On 23 June 2021, Chérizier made a statement in which he declared that the G9 gang collective would lead an armed revolution against Haiti's business and political elites, and described the G9 as filling the void left by government weakness and a force "to deliver Haiti from the opposition, the government, and the Haitian bourgeoisie."
+On 23 June 2021, Chérizier declared that the G9 gang collective would lead an armed revolution against Haiti's business and political elites.
+He described the G9 as filling the void left by government weakness and a force "to deliver Haiti from the opposition, the government, and the Haitian bourgeoisie."

 He gave this statement to local media outlets surrounded by gang members wielding machetes and guns, and the statement was posted on YouTube.
-Chérizier publicly demanded Moïse's resignation from office a week before the assassination, calling for a "national dialogue" to redefine the country.
+Chérizier publicly demanded Moïse's resignation from office a week before the assassination, calling for a "national dialogue" to redefine Haiti.
 In the aftermath of the assassination, Chérizier publicly mourned Moïse, including leading a crowd of more than 1,000 demonstrators calling for justice against the perpetrators.